Bungling Thief Leaves Passcode-Free Cellphone Behind In Stolen Van

 “Like three blocks ahead of where I was I saw it drive across the street right in front of me down 40th, and I was like, ‘That’s our van!’”
 Crystal said.

 Just hours after it was stolen from 46th and Portland, Crystal spotted the van at 40th and 4th Avenue.
-She chased it down an alley and confronted the driver.READ MORE: Willmar Driver Suspected Of DUI After Fleeing Stranger's Truck, Crashing Car Twice
+She chased it down an alley and confronted the driver.READ MORE: Viking Cruises To Launch 71-Day Cruise From Duluth To Antarctica

 “I was like, ‘That’s my van!’
 And he took off,” she said.